miroslavveljanoski/Markdown-Home-Page/README.md

 ### Personal information

 Hi everybody.
-My name is Miroslav, but you can call me Miki :blush:.
-I’m 31 years old and I’m coming from North Macedonia sunny.
-At the beginning of this year my wife and moved here to Belgium.
-We live in Aalst currently.
+My name is **Miroslav**, but you can call me _Miki_ :blush:.
+I’m 31 years old and I’m coming from **North Macedonia** :sunny:.
+At the beginning of this year my wife and moved here to _Belgium_.
+We live in _Aalst_ currently.

 - Sex: Male
 - Date of birth: 24.01.1989